 Ever wondered what the causes of hair loss are?
-Well, we shed between 50 – 100 hairs a day, and for some men, these seem to stop growing back.
+All of us shed between 50 – 100 hairs a day, but for some men, these seem to stop growing back.
 According to the UK’s National Institute for Health and Care Excellence, male pattern baldness affects 30% of white men under the age of 30, and the percentage keeps increasing with age.
 Sadly, the symptoms of androgenic alopecia (the official name of male pattern baldness) can begin as early as age 20.

 If you are suffering from the condition right now, you might be running your hands through your hair and seeing a few too many falling out.
 Maybe you are looking in the mirror and thinking that hairline was closer to your eyebrows last month.
 Alternatively, you are noticing annoyingly thinner strands around the crown of your head.
 So, why is this happening?

 Hair loss can result from a range of factors such as medical conditions, hormonal imbalances or your genetics.
-Cornerstone has put together a list of the top causes of hair loss to give you a better understanding of what is going on up there.
+We’ve put together a list of the top causes of hair loss to give you a better understanding of what is going on up there.

 Causes of your hair loss – Genetics